akpw/akpw/_posts/2016-09-8-BinaryTreesPlayground-Part-II.md

 <img style="width : 300px; height : 220px; float: right; margin: 0px 0px;" src="{% if site.baseurl %}{{ site.baseurl }}{% endif %}/images/wetherell.png">

 From looking at the generated drawing of the same tree, the immediate observations are:
-* The minimal width property is indeed quite impressive!
+* The minimal width property is indeed quite impressive

 * It's hard to describe this layout as even remotely "visually meaningful" 😱

-* For larger trees, the layout also quickly becomes real hard to follow
+* For larger trees, the layout quickly becomes real hard to follow

-Two years later,  Edward Reingold and John Tilford[^3] continue building on the existing research and came up with several new concepts and the algorithm producing nicely shaped layouts according to the above [requirements](#tree-layout-requirements) while still running in O(n) time.
+Two years later,  Edward Reingold and John Tilford[^3] continued building on the existing research and came up with several new ideas and the eventual algorithm producing nicely shaped layouts according to the above [requirements](#tree-layout-requirements) while still running in O(n) time.

 That algorithm is used as the default in [the playground](https://github.com/akpw/VisualBinaryTrees), and can be roughly described as the following:  <img style="width : 500px; height : 229px; float: right; margin: 0px 0px;" src="{% if site.baseurl %}{{ site.baseurl }}{% endif %}/images/reingold.png">
 1. Recursively build the left and right model sub-trees

 2. Shift the right model sub-tree until on some layer it is as close to _the right of the left model sub-tree_ as possible

-3. Place the root vertically one level above and horizontally half way between its children.
+3. Place the root vertically one level above and horizontally half-way between its children.
 If there is only one child, place the root at the same x as the child

-While conceptually falling into the "almost simple" category 🤓, the hard problem is how to make this algorithm run in linear time.
+While conceptually in the "almost simple" category 🤓, the hard problem with the algorithm was how to make it run in linear time.
 Shifting subtrees via straightforward recursion would not work, as it would inevitably result in quadratic times.

-To solve this, Reingold and Tilford started with breaking the problem into two parts: computation of the new positions for shifted subtrees and then its actual shifting.
+To solve this, Reingold and Tilford started with breaking the problem into two parts:
+* Computation of the new positions for shifted subtrees
+* Actual subtree shifting

-To address the first part, they used several clever ideas such as _tree contours_ and _threads_.
+To address the first part, they introduced the concepts of _tree contours_ and _threads_.

-Tree contours are sequences of left-most and right-most nodes for each level.
+_Tree contours_ are sequences of left-most and right-most nodes for each level.

-A node's thread represents an additional relationship to the successor node in the same contour.
-While the name can be somewhat confusing, the threads are just extra links between relevant contour nodes that are not already in direct parent / child relationship.
+A _node's thread_ represents an additional relationship to the successor node in the same contour.
+While the name can be somewhat confusing, the threads are just extra links between the contour nodes that are not already in direct parent / child relationship.
 The threads purpose is to help reduce the amount of time needed to scan subtrees for their contours.

-Next, to solve moving nodes in a subtree by the same amount they applied the concept of `mods` introduced earlier in the already mentioned paper by Charles Wetherell and Alfred Shannon[^2].
-A `mod` is another additional property for each node, used to calculate positions of its children.
-These are calculated in two passes, first giving each node a preliminary position and a mod during the bottom-up sweep and then adjusting the positions during a top-down traversal via adding  aggregated sum of mods on the path from the root.
+Next, to solve moving nodes in a subtree they applied the `mods` property introduced earlier in the already mentioned paper by Charles Wetherell and Alfred Shannon.
+A `mod` is an additional property for each node, used to calculate positions of its children.
+These are then calculated in two passes, by first giving each node a preliminary position along with the mod during the bottom-up sweep and then adjusting these positions during a top-down traversal via adding  aggregated sum of mods on the path from the root.

-This is how all these extra properties look in the `TreeLayout` extension within the `TreeLayoutBuilderReingold` struct:
+Still with me?
+Let's see how these extra properties look in Swift code:

 {% highlight swift %}
 fileprivate struct TreeLayoutExtrasKey {